tokahuke/ryan/readme.md

 program is guaranteed to finish executing (eventually).
 3. **Immutability**: everything in Ryan is immutable.
 Once a value is declared, it stays that way for the remaining of its existence.
-Of course, you can _shadow_ a variable by redeclaring it with anouther value, but that will be a completely new variable.
+Of course, you can _shadow_ a variable by re-declaring it with another value, but that will be a completely new variable.

 Of course, one can reconfigure the import system to read from any arbitrary source of information and can also create _native extensions_ to throw all these guarantees out of the window.
-The possibilitities are infinte.
+The possibilities are infinite.
 However, these are the sane defaults that are offered out-of-the-box.